CloudEngineHub/genesis_ros/README.md

 ### Prerequisites

 1.  **ROS 2**: This package is developed for ROS 2.
-Ensure you have a working installation (e.g., Humble, Iron).
+Ensure you have a working installation (e.g., jazzy, kilted, rolling, humble).
 2.  **Genesis Simulator**: Install Genesis by following the instructions in the official [Genesis repository](https://github.com/Genesis-Embodied-AI/Genesis.git).
     > **Note**: `gs_ros` was tested with Genesis `v0.3.5`.
 Newer versions may have compatibility issues.
 Please report any problems you encounter!